 Since they’re more complicated to install, spiral staircases like this one cost much more than a straight staircase

-We’re all familiar with the standard straight staircases featured in most harms.
+We’re all familiar with the standard straight staircases and stair railings featured in most homes.
 As we’ll discuss in a moment, they may be the easiest and most affordable to install, but they’re far from the only option you have at your disposal.

 Whether you need a different design for practical purposes or simply to create a striking focal point in your home, here’s a look at the different types of staircases you could choose from as well as their associated costs: